MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/enable-automatic-generation-quotes-invoices.md

 ---
-title: "Enable automatic generation of quotes and invoices (Dynamics 365 Sales Professional) | MicrosoftDocs"
+title: "Enable automatic generation of quotes and invoices - Sales Professional | MicrosoftDocs"
 description: "Generate quotes and invoices with consistent format and branding by using templates in Dynamics 365 Sales Professional." ms.date: 07/21/2020 ms.topic: article